-Whom do I contact if I am unable to log in to in.
-Astate?
+Whom do I contact if I am unable to log in to mycampus?

-Students can contact the help desk by email (OnLineHelp@astate.edu) or by phone at (866)986-2010.
+Students can contact the help desk by email or by phone at (866)986-2010.

 Whom do I contact if I have changed my mind and can not participate in the program at this time?